-- (1) Member of the Audit Committee. - (2) Member of the Compensation Committee.
+(1) Member of the Audit Committee.

+(2) Member of the Compensation Committee.

 Frank C. Lanza, Chairman and Chief Executive Officer.
 Mr. Lanza joined us in April 1997.
-From April 1996, when Loral was acquired by Lockheed Martin Corporation, until April 1997, Mr. Lanza was Executive Vice President of Lockheed Martin Corporation, a member of Lockheed Martin Corporation's Executive Council and Board of Directors and President and Chief Operating Officer of Lockheed Martin Corporation's C3I (command, control, communications and intelligence) and Systems Integration Sector, which comprised many of the businesses acquired by Lockheed Martin Corporation from Loral.
-Prior to the April 1996 acquisition of Loral, Mr. Lanza was President and C00 of Loral, a position he held since 1981.
+From April 1996, when Loral was acquired by Lockheed Martin Corporation, until April 1997, Mr. Lanza was Executive Vice President of Lockheed Martin Corporation, a member of Lockheed Martin Corporation's Executive Council and Board of Directors and President and Chief Operating Officer of Lockheed Martin Corporation's C(3)I (command, control, communications and intelligence) and Systems Integration Sector, which comprised many of the businesses acquired by Lockheed Martin Corporation from Loral.
+Prior to the April 1996 acquisition of Loral, Mr. Lanza was President and COO of Loral, a position he held since 1981.
 He joined Loral in 1972 as President of its largest division, Electronic Systems.
 His earlier experience was with Dalmo Victor and Philco Western Development Laboratory.

 Robert V. LaPenta, President and Chief Financial Officer.
 Mr. LaPenta joined us in April 1997.
-From April 1996, when Loral was acquired by Lockheed Martin Corporation, until April 1997, Mr. LaPenta was a Vice President of Lockheed Martin Corporation and was Vice President and Chief Financial Officer of Lockheed Martin Corporation's C3I and Systems Integration Sector.
+From April 1996, when Loral was acquired by Lockheed Martin Corporation, until April 1997, Mr. LaPenta was a Vice President of Lockheed Martin Corporation and was Vice President and Chief Financial Officer of Lockheed Martin Corporation's C(3)I and Systems Integration Sector.
 Prior to the April 1996 acquisition of Loral, he was Loral's Senior Vice President and Controller, a position he held since 1981.
 He joined Loral in 1972 and was named Vice President and Controller of its largest division in 1974.
 He became Corporate Controller in 1978 and was named Vice President in 1979.
-Mr. LaPenta is on the Board of Directors of Core Software and on the Board of Trustees of Iona College and the American College of Greece.
+Mr. LaPenta is on the Board of Directors of Core Software and on the Board of Trustees of Iona College, and the American College of Greece.

 Christopher C. Cambria, Senior Vice President -- General Counsel and Secretary.
-Mr. Cambria joined us in June 1997 as Vice President -- General Counsel and Secretary.
+Mr. Cambria became a Senior Vice President in March 2001.
+He joined us in June 1997 as Vice President --

+General Counsel and Secretary.
 He became a Senior Vice President in March 2001.
 From 1994 until joining the Company, Mr. Cambria was an associate with Fried, Frank, Harris, Shriver & Jacobson.
-From 1986 until 1993, he was an associate with Crayath.
-Swaine & Moore.
+From 1986 until 1993, he was an associate with Cravath, Swaine & Moore.

 Michael T. Strianese, Senior Vice President -- Finance.
-Mr. Strianese joined us in April 1997 as Vice President -- Finance and Controller.
-He became a Senior Vice President in March 2001.
-From April 1996, when Loral was acquired by Lockheed Martin Corporation, until April 1997, Mr. Strianese was Vice President and Controller of Lockheed Martin Corporation's C3I and Systems Integration Sector.
+Mr. Strianese became a Senior Vice President in March 2001.
+He joined us in April 1997 as Vice President -- Finance and Controller.
+He became a Senior Vice President in March 2001 and was our Controller until July 2000.
+From April 1996, when Loral was acquired by Lockheed Martin Corporation, until April 1997, Mr. Strianese was Vice President and Controller of Lockheed Martin Corporation's C(3)I and Systems Integration Sector.
 From 1991 to the April 1996 acquisition of Loral, he held various financial positions with Loral.
 Mr. Strianese is a Certified Public Accountant.